 - Completed application form

-- Full name and contact details of one reference
+- Full name and contact details of one reference person

-Apply via the IWM`s online portal.
+Apply via the IWM online portal by 29 September.

 The preferred language for the application is English.
 However, Ukrainian applications are also accepted.

 - You will find out the results in mid-November.

 - You can apply if you previously received a Documenting Ukraine grant.
 Tell organisers about the results and explain how additional funding will enable you to develop the project further.